ketan6789/ketan6789/README.md

 ## 🚀 Projects & Research Interests

+- ⚙️ **FPGA Enabled Solar MPPT System for Space Application**
+  *Simulated and developed MPPT algorithm for Space application using FPGA*

 - 🚲 **Design and Development of an Electric Bicycle Based on BLDC Motor**
   *Closed-loop speed control using TMS320F28379D; simulation and hardware implementation*

-- ⚙️ **Closed-Loop Control of DC Motor Using Four-Quadrant Chopper**
-  *Designing and simulation of chopper-based speed control system for precise bidirectional operation*

 - 🔋 **Buck Converter PCB Design**
   *Developing a PCB of Buck Converter capable of handling voltages as high as 50 voltage*